Compiler Books¶

 Retargetable C Compiler, A: Design and Implementation.
 Hanson & Fraser.
 1995.¶

 Describes a production C compiler.
-Detailed dsecription of the actual compiler code.
+Contains detailed walkthrough of the actual compiler code.

 Program Flow Analysis: Theory and Applications.
 Editors Muchnick, Jones.
 1981.¶